viktorbezdek/awesome-github-projects/README.md

 - [enaqx/awesome-pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things
 - [felipefialho/frontend-challenges](https://github.com/felipefialho/frontend-challenges) - A public list of open-source challenges from companies around the world
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
-- [teivah/algodeck](https://github.com/teivah/algodeck) - An Open-Source Collection of 200+ Flash Cards to Help You Preparing Your Algorithms & Data Structures Interview 💯
 - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [viraptor/reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview
 - [Karumi/project-quality-assurance](https://github.com/Karumi/project-quality-assurance) - Define a general guidance for tech projects quality assurance at Karumi.